ayaadel1346/Coffee-shop-menu/README.md

 **Coffee-shop-menu-front-end-focused-project** is a front-end application that presents a beautiful, accessible, and responsive menu for a coffee shop.
 It focuses on UI/UX, component reusability, performance, and accessibility while being easy to integrate with any backend API.

-This document explains goals, features, architecture, components, design tokens, data shape, development workflow, testing, and deployment suggestions.
+This document explains goals, features, architecture, components, design tokens, data shape, development workflow.

 ---